 - Avoid sweets, cookies, and pastries.
 Or at least limit them to small amounts once or twice a week.

 - Healthy snacks.
 Choose healthy snacks like raw vegetables and fruits, cheese, peanut butter, or nuts.

 - Beware of “low-sugar” or “sugar-free” labels.
 Many low-sugar or sugar-free products use artificial sweeteners instead.
 Controversy looms about potential health risks associated with use of artificial sweeteners.

-If you have any concerns or questions please phone us or book a complimentary appointment with our treatment co-ordinator.
+If you have any concerns or questions please phone us.